eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 > "Why do we need a new built-in formatter?"

 Although everone probably wants to create their own dashboard, it is still time consuming and cumbersome to do so.
-If `html-charts` was offered, the user still as the option to just use it as is, or copy it and adapt his custom formatter from there.
+If `html-rule-performance` was offered, the user still as the option to just use it as is, or copy it and adapt his custom formatter from there.

 ## Related Discussions